ehxa/oomvisor/README.md

 c) cd ..

 ### 5. Launch the application:
-a) . ./oomvisor-venv/bin/activate #or source ./oomvisor-venv/bin/activate\
+a) . ./oomvisor-venv/bin/activate #or source ./oomvisor-venv/bin/activate\ Note: Skip if 4.a) was done.
 b) gunicorn --bind 127.0.0.1:5000 wsgi:app